isomerpages/moe-juyingsec/_programmes/ALP Public Speaking.md

 **Click on the image above to view the ALP Talent Development Programme Recruitment slides.**

 #### **Application Form**
-Click [HERE](/files/alp%20form.pdf)to download the application form if your child is interested to join this programme.
+Click [HERE](/files/alp%20form.pdf) to download the application form if your child is interested to join this programme.

 #### **Applied Learning Programme**
 **Developing Confident, Competent & Empathetic Communicators**